- Search The Registry

 - Teacher’s Forum

 - My Account

 *Gwendolen Avril Coleridge-Taylor was born on this date in 1903.
 She was a Black English pianist, conductor, and composer.

-Her compositions include large-scale orchestral works, as well as songs, keyboard, and chamber music.
+Her compositions include large-scale orchestral works, songs, keyboard, and chamber music.
 They include a Piano Concerto in F minor, To April (1929), the Spring Magic suite (1933), Sussex Landscape, op 27 (1936), From the Hills, In Memoriam R.A.F., Wyndore (Windover) for choir and orchestra, and the Golden Wedding Ballet Suite for orchestra.
 Wyndore, composed in Alfriston in 1936 and inspired by an Aldous Huxley poem ("I have tuned my music to the trees"), is a seven-minute song without words.

-In later life she wrote a biography of her composer father, The Heritage of Samuel Coleridge-Taylor (London: Dobson, 1979).
+In her later life, she wrote a biography of her composer father, The Heritage of Samuel Coleridge-Taylor (London: Dobson, 1979).
 The book includes her life and memories of her father.
 She also published compositions under the pseudonym Peter Riley.
 Gwendolyn Coleridge-Taylor died in a nursing home in Seaford on the Sussex coast on December 21, 1998.

 To Become a Musician or Singer